MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/api-introduction.md

 > [!NOTE]
 > Not all operators are compatible with all filters.

-The following is a list of supported operators:
+The following table describes the supported operators:

 | Operator | Response type | Description |
 | --- | --- | --- |